uclaioes/bayren-atlas/methods_.md

 The Energy Atlas is a product of two separate and distinct databases:

 1. **Back-end database (Confidential)**: This database is a confidential geospatial relational database that contains almost 3.5 million address-level energy records at the monthly billing level.
-This database also contains county parcel data, census data, administrative boundaries, and other relevant data used to analyze and map energy consumption across the Bay Area California.
-Due to privacy constraints, this database is only accessible to qualifying CCSC researchers under binding non-disclosure agreements.
+This database also contains county parcel data, census data, administrative boundaries, and other relevant data used to analyze and map energy consumption across nine Bay Area counties.
+Due to privacy constraints associated with the use of PII utility customer data, this database is only accessible to qualifying CCSC researchers under rigorous cyber-security protocols and is subject to binding non-disclosure agreements.

 2. **Front-end database (Public)**: The Bay Area Energy Atlas website is powered by separate aggregated and privacy protected data tables that are exported as a set of query outputs from the back-end database.
 After the data contained within these aggregated tables have been verified as passing privacy controls, they are made accessible to the public to download on this site, and are hosted on a separate cloud server.

-*(The diagram illustrates the input data that is preprocessed, standardized, geocoded, and stored in a confidential PostgreSQL database with PostGIS.
+Alt text: The diagram illustrates the input data that is preprocessed, standardized, geocoded, and stored in a confidential PostgreSQL database with PostGIS.
 The relational database organizes account-level energy consumption and spatial relationships.
-Data is aggregated, analyzed, and subsequently transferred to the public database that stores all aggregated data powering the website/API.)*
+Data is aggregated, analyzed, and subsequently transferred to the public database that stores all aggregated data powering the website/API.)

 ## **PG\&E Utility Data**

 The energy consumption data in the Bay Area Energy Atlas comes from monthly meter-level PG\&E customer billing data from 2013-2017.
 These billing records include both electricity and natural gas consumption for residential and non-residential accounts in the nine-county BayREN territory.
 UCLA received this data in late 2019 via a Non-Disclosure Agreement with the California Public Utilities Commission (CPUC).
 All energy consumption data available on this website is aggregated to meet the CPUC customer privacy aggregation threshold guidelines (D.14-05-016).
 For more information about the privacy aggregation threshold, please see Masked vs. Unavailable Data below.

-The Bay Area has non-PG\&E utilities that are not included in this Atlas.
+Some customers living within the Bay Area are provided energy service by utilities other than PG\&E. Usage for these customers is not included at this time.
 Non-PG\&E usage data from Healdsburg, Palo Alto, Alameda, Hercules before 2014, Pittsburg Power Company Island Energy, Silicon Valley Power, Hetch Hetchy Power, Port of Oakland are not included in these totals.

-**Omitted Data**: Natural gas accounts used to generate electricity were identified by rate tariff and removed from these totals to avoid double counting the same energy in the form of electricity.
+**Omitted Data**: Natural gas accounts used to generate electricity were identified by rate tariff and removed from reported totals to avoid double counting the same energy in the form of electricity.

 ***Note on Net Metering***

 The Atlas reports metered energy consumption.
-When customers have energy generation assets, like rooftop solar panels, installed behind the meter, the output of these assets can offset a fraction of their energy demand.
-In some cases, it is possible that a customer’s meter could register “negative consumption.”
+When customers have distributed energy resources (DERs), such as energy generation or storage assets installed behind the meter, the output of these assets can offset a fraction of their energy demand.
+In a small minority ofsome cases, it is even possible that a customer’s meter could register net “negative consumption” over a particular billing interval.
 This would happen during periods when the output of their behind the meter generation assets exceed their total energy demand.
-For this reason, reported consumption values in the Atlas reflect net energy demand, and not necessarily total energy consumption.
+For this reason, the consumption values reported here reflect net energy demand, and not necessarily total energy consumption.
 This difference is due to the fundamental limitations of how energy consumption is currently metered by the utility providers.

-In areas where solar installations are more prevalent, this could result in downward consumption trends that are due to an increase in solar installations, rather than a decrease in total electricity consumption overall.
+In areas where solar installations are more prevalent this could result in downward consumption trends that are due to an increase in solar installations, rather than a decrease in total electricity consumption overall.
+In future updates we will seek to provide additional context around this issue by reporting changes in the total number of net-metered customers within the different reporting geographies over time.
+Unfortunately, current utility metering infrastructure is fundamentally limited in terms of its ability to only record data for “net load” and not “total load,” absent the contribution of behind-the-meter DER assets.

 ## **Parcels and Buildings**

-Building information (use type, year built, square footage) is derived from county parcel datasets standardized by the Metropolitan Transportation Commission (MTC).
-These datasets primarily reflect 2018 parcel data for most counties.
-Updates to this parcel data are expected by winter 2020, provided by MTC.Building information, including use type, year of construction (year built), and square-footage values are derived from multiple county parcel datasets provided and standardized by Metropolitan Transportation Commission (MTC).
-These datasets reflect parcel data from 2018 for most counties.
+Building information (use type, year built, square footage) is sourced from parcel databases from county tax assessors.
+These datasets primarily reflect 2022/2318 parcel data for most counties.

-MTC provided a standardized parcel dataset for the Bay Area.
-As MTC updates their parcel data and shares with UCLA, the results of this tool will be updated over time.
-We expect an updated and more complete version of this parcel data by winter 2020\.

 See the Limitations section for more information about Parcel Data.

 ## **Building Use Types**

-Building Use Types are determined from the MTC-designated standardized use codes from parcel data collected from each county.
+Building Use Types are determined from standardized land use codes from parcel data collected from each county.

 ### **Residential Use Types**